Looking Back at My Story in 2018

 (I wrote and published this post originally in June of 2018.
 My husband was still alive then and in the midst of his battle with cancer.)

 At the time of writing, I had no idea what the future would hold for us and how his health would go. ..

 I had no idea that what I was learning from coaching would get me through so many difficult times to come and be the inspiration for a brand new career for me…

 We can’t know what the future holds for us.
 But we can develop the strength and self resilience to know that we can handle it, what ever it is.
-It took me a while to gain that strength, but I owe it to learning what I had control over and what I didn’t and all the amazing tools and insight from my coaches who helped me in this journey.
+It took me a while to gain that strength, but I owe it to all the amazing tools and insight from my coaches who helped me in this journey.